-WHY AN INSTRUMENT?
+WHY PLAY AN INSTRUMENT?

 In the beginning was ………. the voice.
 And a few sticks and stones for percussion, but definitely not the cello (nor any of our other sophisticated melodic and harmonic instruments).

 We are all originally, naturally, potentially, singers: born with a most beautiful instrument (the voice) attached.
 Our voice, unlike all other instruments, can be neither chosen nor exchanged.
 We just have to accept the one we were born with, and live with it forever.
 Our only choice regarding our voice as a musical instrument is whether or not we want to sing with it.
 The voice costs nothing, is easily transportable, can’t be knocked over and broken, requires no expensive mechanical accessories (strings etc) and little external maintenance.
-It also requires infinitely less hours of mechanical training.
-Whereas string players and pianists need to spend many hours practicing every day, for singers this is absolutely prohibited.
+It also requires infinitely fewer hours of mechanical training.
+Whereas string players and pianists need to spend many hours practising every day, for singers, this is absolutely prohibited.

 Think/Feel Have/Be Do/Be Individual/Group Memorise/Understand Art/Nature